OpenScholarly/UI-library/Plan.md

 ---

 # 5. Versioning strategy
 * Use **semantic versioning** (`major.minor.patch`) to avoid breaking consumer apps unexpectedly.
 * Update `peerDependencies` to require compatible Angular versions.

 ---
 # 6. Good practices
 * Export everything from `public-api.ts` so consumers don’t rely on deep imports.
 * Provide **theming** (via CSS variables or SCSS mixins).
 * Document install steps in a README (`npm i @you/my-ui`, then `import { UiButtonModule } from '@you/my-ui'`).
 * Keep build clean (`ng-packagr` handles Angular packaging for libraries).

----

-✅ **Summary:**

-* Generate with `ng generate library`.
-* Build with `ng build`.
-* Use locally via `npm install ../dist/my-ui`.
-* Publish to npm/GitHub/other registry to use it as `npm install @you/my-ui`.

----

-Do you want me to show you how to **set it up as a GitHub dependency** (installable directly from your repo without publishing to npm)?
-That’s often the easiest for internal projects.